denliehoo/multi-swap/README.md

 ## To do

-- Add a minus button for each cryptoSwapItem
-  - ensure that there is always at least 1 to and from
-  - remove the state upon minus
 - Price API to display price
 - Balance API to display balance
   - validation to ensure swapping amount is balance